-Why Healing Isn’t a Race: The Sleep Coaching Journey You Live
+Why Healing Isn’t a Race: Embrace the Slow Journey to Restful Sleep

 - chevy mermelstein

-Today, I’ve been thinking about Libby.
-She’s made tremendous progress—but it’s been a journey, not a quick fix.
-Let me introduce you to her story…
+Today, I’ve been reflecting on Libby’s journey.
+She’s made significant progress, but it’s been a journey—not a quick fix.
+Let me tell you her story...

-Some days in coaching, I feel deeply inspired—not just by how hard my clients are working, but by how long they’re willing to work without instant results.
-They’re showing up, doing the work, staying with the discomfort.
-And I’m right there with them, holding space, quietly hoping for that shift—that moment when it lands: healing isn’t a task to accomplish.
-It’s not a checkbox.
-It’s a process.
+Some days in my work as a sleep coach, I’m deeply inspired—not just by how hard my clients work, but by their willingness to endure discomfort without expecting instant results.
+They're showing up, doing the work, staying with the discomfort.
+And I’m right there with them, holding space, hoping for that moment when it clicks: healing isn’t a task to accomplish—it’s a process.

-And the hardest part?
-Letting go of the idea that it should be quick or linear or neat.
+But the hardest part?
+Letting go of the belief that it should be quick, linear, or neat.
 It’s none of those things.
 It’s messy.
 It’s slow.
-It asks for patience, trust, and more compassion than most people are used to giving themselves.
-But once that truth sinks in—once they stop trying to “fix it” and start letting the process unfold—everything begins to change.
+It requires patience, trust, and an amount of self-compassion that many people are unused to giving themselves.
+But once that truth sinks in—once they stop trying to “fix it” and allow the process to unfold—everything begins to shift.

 Libby is 43, a powerhouse of a woman.
-She runs a busy household, always has grandkids around, works part-time, and still finds time to care for her elderly parents.
-On the outside, she was holding it all together.
-On the inside, her body was crashing.
+She runs a busy household, manages grandkids, works part-time, and still finds time to care for her elderly parents.
+From the outside, she was holding it all together.
+But on the inside?
+Her body was crashing.

-That’s what brought her to me.
-Not sleep, exactly.
+That’s what led her to me.
+Not sleep, not exactly.
 Not at first.
-It was the sense that her system was shutting down—like she’d been running on nervous energy for years, and the wheels were finally coming off.
+It was the feeling that her system was shutting down—like she’d been running on nervous energy for years, and the wheels were finally coming off.

 She told me, “I can’t close my eyes without panic rising.
 It’s like my body’s running from something… but I don’t know what.”